 Doctors avoid prescribing sleeping tablets if possible due to the problems they can cause and the concern that you could become dependent on them.

-In particular, the concern is that you could become dependent on sleeping tablets or addicted to them.
+In particular, the concern is that you could become dependent on sleeping aids or addicted to them.
 Possible problems when taking sleeping tablets include the following:

-- Drowsiness the next day.
-You may not be safe to drive a vehicle or to operate machinery.
+You may not be safe to drive a vehicle or to operate machinery due to the sedating effect.
 Evidence shows people who take sleeping tablets are more likely to be involved in road traffic accidents.

-- Clumsiness, drowsiness, and confusion in the night (if you get up).
-These can occur - for example, if you have to get up in the night to go to the toilet.
-You may fall over and injure yourself.
+These can occur - for example, if you have to get up in the middle of the night to go to the toilet.
+You may fall over and injure yourself if you feel sleepy.
 Some people have fallen down stairs due to the drowsiness caused by sleeping tablets.
 (Older people who take sleeping tablets have an increased risk of breaking their hip, as the result of a fall.)

-- Tolerance.
-If you take benzodiazepines and Z drug sleeping tablets each night, your body becomes used to them.
+If you take sleeping medicine such as benzodiazepines and Z drug sleeping tablets to treat insomnia each night, your body becomes used to them.
 This means that, in time, the usual dose has no effect.
 You then need a higher dose for it to work.
 In time, the higher dose does not work and you need an even higher dose, and so on.
 It can take as little time as just a few days for tolerance to develop.

-- Dependence.
 Some people become dependent on benzodiazepines or Z drugs.
 This means that withdrawal symptoms occur if the tablets are stopped suddenly.
-Withdrawal symptoms include anxiety, shaking, or just feeling awful.
+Withdrawal symptoms include mental health problems such as anxiety, shaking, or just feeling awful.
 If you have taken a benzodiazepine or Z drug regularly for more than two to four weeks, you will need to come off it gradually, to avoid withdrawal symptoms.

 In some cases, however, sleeping tablets may be very helpful.
 In short courses for time-limited problems, they are safe to use.
 For example, if you have had a sudden shock or bereavement, sleeping can be a problem.
 A short course of sleeping tablets (for a week or two) may help you cope better in the daytime.
 Or if you have jet lag and are struggling with re-setting your internal time clock.
 Doctors advise that you take no more than two weeks of sleeping tablets at a time.
 If you just take the tablets for a week or two, you will not become dependent on them.